Ahtesham18112011/VSDSquadron_FM/README.md

 7. When after this process you will see the blue LED glowing in the RGB LED.

-> [!TIP]
-> Make sure you have downloaded the Ubuntu software.
-You can download it b Oracle Virtual box it does not take installing a new software.

   <img src="https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/main/WhatsApp%20Image%202025-03-18%20at%209.52.28%20PM.jpeg" alt="Description" width="500"/>